jomco/eduhub-rio-mapper/CLI.md

 An optional page argument can be passed.

-#### onderwijsaanbiedersVanOrganisatie
+#### aangebodenOpleidingenVanOrganisatie

-This action retrieves the "onderwijsaanbieders" for a "onderwijsbestuur" specified by a "onderwijsbestuurcode".
-An example:
+This action retrieves a page of "aangeboden opleidingen" for a specific organization, specified by a "onderwijsaanbiedercode".

 ```sh
 lein mapper get uni-id aangebodenOpleidingenVanOrganisatie 110A133